Survivability Rankings for Dessert Shop in Atlanta

 Location is the single strongest predictor of whether a business thrives or fails.
 Opening a Dessert Shop in Atlanta requires careful location choice.
 Across 31 neighborhoods analyzed, the overall average survival chance for a new Dessert Shop is 64% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
 Our models show that the optimal location profile varies dramatically from one business category to the next.

-When selecting a location for a Dessert Shop in or around Atlanta, it is crucial to select a location with a very high Survivability Score.
+The address you sign for is the most consequential decision in launching this business.
+A high Survivability Score is a non-negotiable starting point.
 The most important factor for a business's success is the Revenue Capture Score for the business at the location it selects.
 StreetSpring computes this by projecting the business's market share, which is based on the quality and quantity of primary, secondary, and tertiary competitors.
 Our analysis covers businesses serving the 24 largest metros in America.
 Some of the best-performing locations are surrounded by complementary competitors that drive foot traffic.
 Our prediction system is built from scratch using proprietary data pipelines and validated against actual business lifecycles.

 This can be summarized as: